Coffee High School (Alabama)

-Coffee High School was a public high school in Florence, Alabama.
-After the 2003–04 school year, the school merged with Bradshaw High School to form Florence High School.
+Coffee High School was a public high school established in 1914 in Florence, Alabama.
+After the 2003–2004 school year, the school merged with Bradshaw High School to form Florence High School.

 History

 Coffee High School was founded in 1914 as the first public high school in Florence.
 Classes were first held in a rented antebellum home on North Pine Street, in the Sannoner Historic District.
 The school moved to another home before a permanent building on Jackson Highway (now Hermitage Drive) was completed in 1917.
 At the time, the school had 400 students; the first senior class graduated in 1918 with 11 students.
-By the late 1940s, Florence's growth fueled by the construction of Wilson Dam and the Tennessee Valley Authority's potassium nitrate plants had overcrowded Coffee.
+By the late 1940s, Florence's growth was fueled by the construction of Wilson Dam and the Tennessee Valley Authority's potassium nitrate plants, which had overcrowded Coffee.
 Classes were held in split sessions in the morning and afternoon.

 A new campus was completed in 1951.
-After continued growth, a second high school, Bradshaw, was opened in 1966, for youth in the eastern parts of the city.
+After continued growth, a second high school, Bradshaw High, was opened in 1966, for youth in the eastern parts of the city.
 But in the 1980s, due to economic decline in the area, the population of families with young people likewise fell, ending the need for two schools.
 As such, the Florence City Schools merged Coffee and Bradshaw in 2004 into Florence High School, which took up residence on the old Bradshaw campus.

 Original building

 Coffee's original building was constructed on land donated to the city by Camilla M. Coffee.
 The building was near the campus of the State Normal School at Florence (today known as the University of North Alabama).
 The structure was two stories with a full basement.
 The main entrance opened into the auditorium, and behind it were three wings of classrooms with an open courtyard in the center.
-A flight of stairs led to the entry portico, which had three arched openings supporting a limestone entablature.
+A flight of stairs led to the entry portico, with three arched openings supporting a limestone entablature.
 On the front-facing gable end was a boxed cornice with returns.
 The classroom wings featured pairs of twelve-over-twelve sash windows.
 Between every other pair of windows were full-height pilasters, with shallow shed awnings over each group.

 After Coffee moved to a new building about 1/4 mile (400 m) away in 1951, the building was used for Appleby Junior High School.
 It was demolished in the 1980s after being heavily damaged by fire.